wannabeex/test/README.rst

 #########################################################################

 We've created four Vulnerable OS's based on Ubuntu Desktop and real world vulnerable web applications.
-The vulnerable OS's was created to help train pentesters, web application developers to test the application and find common application vulnerabilitys.
+The vulnerable OS's was created to help train pentesters, web application developers to test the application and find common application vulnerabilities.

 These categories are:
  * Command Injection (CI)